N1thin24/Data-Storytelling/README.md

 While we strive to provide comprehensive insights, the accuracy of visualizations depends on the underlying data, which may not always be up-to-date.
 Additionally, the complexity of data might require users to have a basic understanding of navigating through data-driven interfaces.

 # Team
-This project was brought to life by a dedicated team of data scientists and developers.
-(List team members and roles here).
+This project was brought to life by a dedicated team of data scientists and developers Nithin Alfred, Theo Belen-Halimi, Olivia De La Chapelle and Alexandra Pricop.